mjrlgue/hashnode-blogs/cm3wfqtkv000209ky5sbp37eu.md

     Elastic Agent has been successfully installed.
     ```

-    The output says that fleet server is installed and an elastic-agent is deployed with the policy generated early from Kibana UI.
+    The output says that fleet server is installed and an Elastic Agent is deployed with the policy generated early from Kibana UI.
 If you run `top` in your terminal, you’ll see a process named `fleet-server` is running:

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731459912156/f4005c9a-2081-4631-8c2e-e1e023ccb8ac.png align="center")

-    and to check the status of the elastic-agenton Debian, run `systemctl status elastic-agent`:
+    and to check the status of the Elastic Agent on Debian, run `systemctl status elastic-agent`:

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731459987532/f9216bea-481c-493f-b524-7056a9e6db5e.png align="center")

-4. In Kibana we have the confirmation Fleet server is connected, click on **“Continue enrolling Elastic Agent“** if you want to enroll new elastic-agents.
-For this demo we previously deployed one with Fleet server, close this menu if you don’t want to enroll a new elastic-agent.
+4. In Kibana we have the confirmation Fleet server is connected, click on **“Continue enrolling Elastic Agent“** if you want to enroll new Elastic Agents.
+For this demo we previously deployed one with Fleet server, close this menu if you don’t want to enroll a new Elastic Agent.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1731460967709/c75d6425-c9b4-40a9-af0f-de8c803eacac.png align="center")